East Ukraine city largely calm after battle, rebels seek Russian help

 Poroshenko, a former cabinet minister under both pro- and anti-Russian presidents, won 55 percent of the vote, preliminary results show, in a field of 21 candidates.
 He commanded support across the east-west divide that has defined Ukrainian politics since independence.
 His nearest challenger won just 13 percent.

-The separatists blocked voting in Donetsk and neighbouring Luhansk provinces, but the 10 percent of voters kept away from the polls would not have made a difference to the final outcome.
+The separatists blocked voting in Donetsk and neighboring Luhansk provinces, but the 10 percent of voters kept away from the polls would not have made a difference to the final outcome.

-Although many in eastern Ukraine are sceptical of the government in Kiev, opinion polls have shown most favour some sort of unity with Ukraine, despite referendums in Donetsk and Luhansk staged by the rebels on May 11 that recorded a vote for independence.
+Although many in eastern Ukraine are skeptical of the government in Kiev, opinion polls have shown most favor some sort of unity with Ukraine, despite referendums in Donetsk and Luhansk staged by the rebels on May 11 that recorded a vote for independence.
 The majority in the east describe themselves as ethnic Ukrainians who speak Russian as their primary language.

 "I didn't vote because we could not vote here, but Poroshenko seems decent," he said.
 "We will see.
 Many were elected as decent and then turned into bribetakers as a general rule.
 I hope he will not let Ukraine down."